Skip to main content

 Periodic Sync Message

-Participants MUST process these sync messages following the same steps as regular messages.
+Participants MUST process the causal history and bloom filter of these sync messages following the same steps as regular messages, but MUST NOT persist the sync messages themselves.

 Ephemeral Messages